kubernetes/enhancements/keps/sig-node/6051-cri-streaming-authorization/README.md

 - **Hook returns error for all requests**: All new streaming requests fail with 403.
   - Detection: High `cri_streaming_authorization_requests_total` with status=rejected.
-  - Mitigation: Disable the feature gate or fix the hook implementation.
+  - Mitigation: Remove or disable the hook, or fix the hook implementation.
   - Testing: Unit test for hook error path.
 - **Hook takes too long**: Stream setup latency increases.
   - Detection: High `cri_streaming_authorization_duration_seconds`.
-  - Mitigation: Implement a timeout in the hook or disable the feature gate.
+  - Mitigation: Implement a timeout in the hook or remove or disable the hook.

 ###### What steps should be taken if SLOs are not being met to determine the problem?

 1. Check `cri_streaming_authorization_duration_seconds` for elevated latency.
 2. Check `cri_streaming_authorization_requests_total` for high rejection rates.
 3. Review CRI runtime logs for hook errors.
-4. Disable the `CRIStreamingAuthorization` feature gate to restore default behavior.
+4. Remove or disable the `AuthorizeStream` hook to restore default behavior.

 ## Implementation History